-A fuss-free cuppa thanks to an electric kettle that's quiet and easy to use?
-CHOICE has done the work for you to find out which models perform best in our small appliances lab.
+Want a fuss-free cuppa from an electric kettle that's quiet and easy to use?
+In our small appliances lab CHOICE has put the latest kettles through their paces to find out which ones perform best.

 Our test covers electric kettles of all shapes and sizes.
 Our kettle experts put each appliance though its paces to find out: